Strain-Driven Altermagnetic Spin Splitting Effect in RuO$_2$

-Since (100) and (110) RuO$_2$ exhibit magnetism even without $U$, we evaluate their representative $\mathcal{T}$-even and $\mathcal{T}$-odd SHC tensor components, summarized in Fig.~\ref{fig4}(a-d).
-Here, we represented their azimuthal angle ($\phi$, in-plane rotation) dependence to discuss how we differentiate these two contributions in experiments.
-The entire shape of $\mathcal{T}$-even and $\mathcal{T}$-odd SHC tensors of strained RuO$_2$ thin film is summarized in Tables S2 and S3.~\cite{SI}
+Since (100) and (110) RuO$_2$ exhibit magnetism even without $U$, we evaluate their representative $\mathcal{T}$-even and $\mathcal{T}$-odd SHC tensor components, summarized in Fig.~\ref{fig4}.
+Here, we represented their azimuthal angle ($\phi$, in-plane rotation) dependence to discuss how we differentiate these two contributions in experiments, as shown in Fig.~\ref{fig4}(a) and (b).
+The entire shape of $\mathcal{T}$-even and $\mathcal{T}$-odd SHC tensors of strained RuO$_2$ thin film is summarized in Tables S2 and S3 in SI.

-As shown in Fig.~\ref{fig4}(a) and (b), the maximum order of $\mathcal{T}$-even SHCs in both (100) and (110) RuO$_2$ are a few hundred of ($\hbar$/e)S/cm, and ${\sigma}^y_{zx}$ reach maximum at ${\phi}=90^{\circ}$ where charge current along [001] direction.
+As shown in Fig.~\ref{fig4}(c) and (d), the maximum order of $\mathcal{T}$-even SHCs in both (100) and (110) RuO$_2$ are a few hundred of ($\hbar$/e)S/cm, and ${\sigma}^y_{zx}$ reach maximum at ${\phi}=90^{\circ}$ where charge current along [001] direction.
 This angular dependence originates from anisotropy between [001] and [010] or [$\bar{1}10$] directions.
 We emphasize this clear angular dependence in $\mathcal{T}$-even SHE must be carefully considered in analyzing experimental data.
-For both orientations, meither ${\phi}=0^{\circ}$ or ${\phi}=90^{\circ}$, unconventional component, ${\sigma}^x_{zx}$ becomes non-zero due to the lack of in-plane mirror operation corresponding to the charge current direction.~\cite{roy2022unconventional}
+For both orientations, neither ${\phi}=0^{\circ}$ or ${\phi}=90^{\circ}$, unconventional component, ${\sigma}^x_{zx}$ becomes non-zero due to the lack of in-plane mirror operation corresponding to the charge current direction.~\cite{roy2022unconventional}